-Terminating an employee’s contract can fall under wrongful dismissal if the reasons for terminating breach the terms of their contract of employment
+Terminating an employee’s contract can fall under wrongful dismissal if your reasons breach the terms of their contract of employment.

-Furthermore, although employees who are still in their probation period can’t claim ‘straight forward’ unfair dismissal, they can still claim direct or indirect discrimination.
-Grounds for discrimination include age; disability; gender reassignment; marriage or civil partnership; pregnancy and maternity; race; religion or belief; sex; and sexual orientation.
+Also, although employees who are still in their probation period can’t claim ‘straightforward’ unfair dismissal, they can still claim direct or indirect discrimination.
+Grounds for discrimination under the Equality Act 2010 include age, disability, gender reassignment, marriage or civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.

 They can also claim for ‘automatically’ unfair dismissals – for example, that they were dismissed for whistleblowing.

-We’ll always try and help you avoid dismissals in the first place.
-But if you find yourself facing a dismissal procedure, we’ll be by your side every step of the way.
-Our experts are on hand 24/7 to help prioritise positive steps – like performance management, reviews, training and employee support programmes.
+If you partner with us, we’ll always try and help you avoid dismissals in the first place.
+But if you need dismissal procedure advice, we’ll be by your side every step of the way.
+Our HR & Employment Law experts are on hand 24/7 to help prioritise positive steps – like performance management, reviews, training and employee support programmes.

-If you’ve any questions about dismissals, probation, get in touch with our Employment Law experts using the form on this page.
+If you’ve any questions about dismissals, probation, or contracts of employment, get in touch with our Employment Law experts using the form on this page, or contact us here.